Drennan98/History-of-the-Ryder-Cup/README.md

 - The various different channels I used on Slack.

-- The Code Institute LMS, I found myself referring back the material now and again.
+- The Code Institute LMS, I found myself referring back the material frequently.